typelevel/skunk/modules/docs/src/main/paradox/tutorial/Command.md

 ## Simple Command

-Here we will issue a command that sets the session's random number seed.
+First let's look at a command that sets the session's random number seed.
+We will also include the imports we need for the examples in this section.

 @@snip [Command.scala](/modules/docs/src/main/scala/tutorial/Command.scala) { #command-a }